 - 20 suggestion keywords per product

-Keep in mind that these values represent recommendations that you keep under control and not limits that the commercetools Platform imposes.
+Keep in mind that these values represent recommendations that you keep under control and not limits that commercetools Composable Commerce imposes.

 - Consider reducing the number of faceting attributes on the search request if you want to decrease the response time.